Rich and creamy vegan cheesecake ice-cream with a caramel swirl. This recipe is super easy and comes out wonderfully every time.

 But still, this is a rich one, so you generally feel pretty satisfied with a small portion.

 As with all homemade ice-cream if you consume it within a few days you’ll have it at it’s best.
-Of course it is ice cream though so it will last for ages in the freezer, but it’s at the peak of deliciousness within a few days, so why not just eat it all then?
+Of course it is ice cream though so it will last for ages in the freezer, but it’s at the peak of deliciousness within the first couple of weeks, so why not just finish it all.

 - ½ cup (120ml) Maple Syrup